Affiliate links on Android Authority may earn us a commission. Learn more.

 There are many reasons why your Samsung phone might be overheating.
 First, there’s expected behavior.
 Any processor-intensive tasks will cause the phone to overheat a bit.
 You’ll see the device run warm when setting up a new phone while it restores apps and data in the background.
 It will also get warm while gaming or if you use the camera for a long time.

-Fast charging is also a culprit.
+Fast charging could also be a culprit.
 While it’s great to charge your phone in less than an hour fully, the phone might get warm while charging.
 If you’re doing any intensive task while your phone charges, the heat dissipation may not remain as effective as it is dealing with two heat-generating factors simultaneously.
-Wireless charging is also known to be a factor, as the process loses a lot of efficiency in the form of heat.
+Wireless charging also loses a lot of efficiency in the form of heat, which has the knock-on effect of reducing battery health in the long term.

 And, of course, environmental factors play a part.
 If the ambient temperature around you is high, your phone will run warmer than usual, especially if it’s in a thick, rugged case.
 But remember that even if your device overheats when expected, it shouldn’t get uncomfortably warm to the point where you can’t use it anymore.